ocirede/Collaborating/README.md

 ---

-My name is Kostas, I am coming from Greece and i live in Germany.
+My name is Kostas, I am coming from Greece and I live in Germany.

 My favourite food is  Pita Giros.
 Recipe: Grab an authentic Greek chicken gyro pita from a neighbourhood ‘souvlaki shop’ in Greece or… make it yourself at home.
 No need for a spit!
 Just cook marinated chicken thigh pieces in your oven.
 Then wrap in pita bread with ripe tomatoes, tangy onion, crunchy lettuce, refreshing tzatziki sauce and… fries!

-Word is the earth with all the beings upon it.
+World is the earth with all the beings upon it.

 ---